-Once autonomous systems have a distinguished decision-making agent, then we can formally verify this agent's behavior.
-In particular, we have developed model checking techniques for rational agents, allowing us to explore all possible choices the agent might make.
-Notably, the architecture and the logical framework together allow us to verify not only what the agent chooses, but why it chooses it.
+Once autonomous systems have a distinguished decision making 'agent', then we can formally verify this agent's behaviour.
+In particular, we have developed model-checking techniques for rational agents, allowing us to explore all possible choices the agent might make.
+Notably, the architecture and the logical framework together allow us to verify not only what the agent chooses but why it chooses it.

 A central theme of our analysis of autonomous systems, and of the agents that control them, is to verify what the agent tries to do.
-Without a complete model of the real environment, then we cannot say the system will always achieve something, but we can say it will always try (to the best of its knowledge/ability) to achieve it.
-This is not only as much as we can reasonably say, it is entirely justifiable as we wish to distinguish accidental and deliberate danger.
-So, when considering safety, we cannot guarantee our system will never reach an unsafe situation, but we can guarantee the agent will never "knowingly" choose to move toward such a situation.
-Thus, all the choices of the agent/system are verified to ensure it never chooses goals/actions it believes will lead to bad situations.
-Crucially, this analysis concerns just the agent's internal decisions and so verification can be carried out without having to examine details of the real world.
-Thus, we verify the choices the agent has, rather than the (continuous/ uncertain) realworld effect of those choices.
+Without a complete model of the real environment, then we cannot say that the system will always achieve something, but we can say that it will always try (to the best of its knowledge/ability) to achieve it.
+This is not only as much as we can reasonably say, but is entirely justifiable as we wish to distinguish accidental and deliberate danger.
+So, when considering safety, we cannot guarantee that our system will never reach an 'unsafe' situation, but we can guarantee the agent will never "knowingly" choose to move towards such a situation.
+Thus, all the choices of the agent/system are verified to ensure that it never chooses goals/actions which it believes will lead to 'bad' situations.
+Crucially, this analysis concerns just the agent's internal decisions and so verification can be carried out without having to examine details of the "real world".
+Thus, we verify the (finite) choices the agent has, rather than the (continuous/uncertain) real world effect of those choices.